Data as a Service (DaaS): What is it & How Will it Help You Scale?

 - Regulatory compliance challenges.

-- An overreliance on service providers.
+- An over-reliance on service providers.

 These can expose sensitive information and disrupt operational stability.